 It took three years and a new, more reform-minded pope, Francis, but Finn was finally forced to resign in April, 2015, one of the few Catholic bishops to have suffered that fate over the pedophilia scandals.

-had to do with the power of clergy in a letter addressed by one of the England's greatest liberal Catholic thinkers at the time, Lord Acton, to one of England's most important churchmen, the Anglican historian Mandell Creighton, in 1887, after he had just published the first two volumes of his chief historical work, the History of the Papacy?
+had to do with the power of clergy?
+It was addressed in a letter by one of the England's greatest liberal Catholic thinkers at the time, Lord Acton, to one of England's most important churchmen, the Anglican historian Mandell Creighton, in 1887, after he had just published the first two volumes of his chief historical work, the History of the Papacy?

 Anybody who thinks that in following the teaching and example of "the Vicar of Christ", the bishops of the "one, true, holy, (Roman) Catholic church" are following the teaching and example of Jesus Christ has to have several screws loose.
 For much more on the contrast between the actual Christ and the so-called "Vicar of Christ", see my PopesvsChrist.html.

 The Archdiocese of Orange has become the proud owner of failed Robert Schuler's ostentatious "Crystal Cathedral".
 The diocese's winning bid for the property with all of its associated buildings was $57,500,000.

 Senior Catholics are said to have been “mystified and astonished” when they heard that the purveyor of newspaper sex, scandal and nudity, who isn't even a Catholic, any longer, was made a "Knight Commander of St Gregory" ( along with his "trophy wife") at a ceremony in Los Angeles.
 Mr Murdoch appears to have been honoured purely for donating large sums of money to the church.
 The following year he donated $10 million to build a Catholic cathedral in Los Angeles.